codaptai/codapt-template-tanstack/.codapt/docs/bcryptjs-password-hashing.md

-We can use the bcryptjs library to hash and verify passwords.
+We can use the bcryptjs library version `^3.0.2` to hash and verify passwords.

 ```
 import bcryptjs from "bcryptjs";